yutatokoi/portfolio/src/content/post/rust-vim-arch-btw.md

 --> wouldn't it be cool if I could do more via the Terminal?
 --> I wonder if I can do my Git stuff with CLI commands --> learn how Git works on a fundamental basis

+---

+I don't know whether learning Rust, Vim, or Arch will really make you a better programmer, or more employable.
+But I can give you a personal guarantee that the last one will work wonders in keeping you without a girlfriend.